airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 developed and tested independently of the others, making it easier for multiple programmers to work on the project.

-Programmers use *functionsfunctions* to break their programs into pieces which can be independently developed and tested.
+Programmers use *functions* to break their programs into pieces which can be independently developed and tested.
 Functions are units of code that do a defined piece of work on specified types of data.
 For example, in a word processor program, I may have a function called